gvikram31/EC500/Peer Code Review/readme.md

 Program performance is synchronous.
 All correctly labelled descriptions are written to terminal and file after the images are downloaded and the video has been made.

 ## Website
 Although I created website to embed the classmate's code but turned out that everything is hard-fixed and I have to edit his code each time for different operation which didn't allow me to use his code in the website.
+To run the app open terminal and run the main.py file also follow instruction to run the run.py as it will need authentication and twitter logins.
+Check the link:- https://github.com/gvikram31/EC500/tree/master/Assignment1